 We have special sessions designed to introduce parents and family members to ACU, as well as to assist them in preparing for the challenges and changes that arise when a student goes to college.
 Parents often have many questions regarding their student's new experiences, and these sessions offer answers in a relaxed, informal atmosphere.
 While some sessions will be student and parent sessions, others will run concurrent to the student sessions.
 It is important parents plan to attend these parent-only sessions.

 Advising is a central component of your ACU experience because it promotes the achievement of your educational and personal goals.
 At Orientation, you'll learn about the Core Curriculum and specific majors.

 During NSO, all students and parents will attend a unique session explaining the role of advisors and how advising works at ACU.
-New students can begin making changes to their schedule this summer through phone and email.
-All new students will be required to meet with their advisors during Wildcat Week in August.
 Optional department and individual advising sessions will be available during Orientation for any interested students, but you can begin interacting (via phone or email) with your academic advisor and making class changes as soon as you receive your tentative fall schedule*.
 Transfer students: you must submit all of your transcripts and contact your advisor to have your schedule built.

 ACU is committed to full participation of parents or students with disabilities.
 If you have any disability-related needs for Orientation, please contact the Admissions Office at 800-460-6228.
 All services for students with disabilities are coordinated through Alpha Scholars Program.
 Please contact an Alpha representative at 325-674-2275 or firstname.lastname@example.org.